bryanthowell-tableau/tableau_tools/README.md

     ds_version takes either u'9' or u'10, because it is more on basic structure and the individual point numbers don't matter.

+#### 2.5.6 TableauColumns Class
+A TableauDatasource will have a set of column tags, which define the visible aliases that the end user sees and how those map to the actual columns in the overall datasource.
+Calculations are also defined as a column, with an additional calculation tag within.
+These tags to do not have any sort of columns tag that contains them; they are simply appended near the end of the datasources node, after all the connections node section.

+The TableauColumns class encapsulates the column tags as if they were contained in a collection.
+The TableauDatasource object automatically creates a TableauColumns object at instantiation, which can be accessed through the `TableauDatasource.columns` property.

+Columns can have an alias, which is conveniently represented by the `caption` attribute.
+They also have a `name` attribute which maps to the actual name of the column in the datasource itself.
+For this reason, the methods that deal with "Column Names" tend to search through both the name and the caption attributes.

+The primary use case for adjusting column tags is to change the aliases for translation.
+To achieve this, there is a method designed to take in a dictionary of names to search and replace:

+`TableauColumns.translate_captions(translation_dict)`

+The dictionary should be a simple mapping of the caption from the template to the caption you want in the final translated version.
+Some customers have tokenized the captions to make it obvious which is the template:

+    english_dict: { '{token1}: 'category', '{token2}: 'sub-category'}
+    german_dict : { '{token1}: 'Kategorie', '{token2}: 'Unterkategorie'}
+    tab_file = TableauFile('template_file.tds')
+    dses = tab_file.tableau_document.datasources  #type: list[TableauDatasource]
+    for ds in dses:
+        ds.columns.translate_captions(english_dict)
+    new_eng_filename = tab_file.save_new_file(u'English Verison')
+    # Reload template again
+    tab_file = TableauFile('template_file.tds')
+    dses = tab_file.tableau_document.datasources  #type: list[TableauDatasource]
+    for ds in dses:
+        ds.columns.translate_captions(german_dict)
+    new_ger_filename = tab_file.save_new_file(u'German Version')

 ### 2.6 TableauConnection Class
 In a u'9' version `TableauDatasource`, there is only `connections[0]` because there was only one connection.
 A u'10' version can have any number of federated connections in this array.
 If you are creating connections from scratch, I highly recommend doing single connections.
 There hasn't been any work to make sure federated connections work correctly with modifications.